-The My Nightingale app provides you with 23 different health parameters to measure and track your wellbeing.
-Among these, six are health indicators that represent specific aspects of your health and are attuned to reflect how your lifestyle affects them.
+My Nightingale app provides you with different health parameters to measure and track your wellbeing.
+Among these, the health indicators represent specific aspects of your health and are attuned to reflect how your lifestyle affects them.
 You can read more about what these health indicators are and how they work here.
 In this post, we share how you can improve these indicator results by making small tweaks to your everyday life.

 Your blood sugar indicates the level of glucose in your blood.
 Glucose is needed to produce energy in your body.
-So, maintaining your blood sugar is essential for everyday life.
-In terms of longterm health, a rise in blood sugar could lead to diabetes.
-Research shows, 20 minutes of daily powerful exercise lowers blood sugar.
-Studies also show switching to a high-fibre diet, especially cereal fibre with moderate fat content or a low glycemic index diet, can help normalise your glucose levels.
-For instance, vegetables, legumes, fruits and oats are all high-fibre food that ranks low on the glycemic index.
+So, maintaining it is essential for everyday life.
+In terms of long-term health, a rise in blood sugar could lead to diabetes.
+Research shows, just 20 minutes of daily exercise helps lowering your glucose.
+Studies also show switching to a high-fibre diet with moderate fat content, or a low-glycemic-index diet can help normalise your blood sugar levels.
+For instance, vegetables, legumes, fruits and whole grains are mostly high-fibre foods that rank low on the glycemic index.

-Like blood sugar, your insulin sensitivity is also linked to your energy update in the body and a poor insulin sensitivity indicates risks of developing diabetes in the long run.
-You probably already know that you must reduce your refined-sugar intake and choose a fibre-rich diet (vegetables, legumes, fruits and oats) to normalise your insulin sensitivity.
+Like blood sugar, the diabetes resistance indicator is also linked to your energy uptake in the body and estimates how resistant your body is currently to developing type 2 diabetes.
+To improve your diabetes resistance, you must reduce your refined-sugar intake and choose a fibre-rich diet (vegetables, legumes, fruits and oats).
 Also, studies say, cutting down on sodas, pastries and replacing white rice and bread with wholegrain options helps.
 Again, try including some physical exercise in your daily routine.
 That’s anyway good for your overall health.

 Chronic low-grade inflammation is a steady, low-level inflammation throughout the body that indicates disease risk.
-Medical science says weight management is crucial to control inflammation.
-Maintain your weight if your inflammation is high.
+Medical science says weight management is crucial to control low-grade inflammation.
 Also, aim to be more active and have a weekly schedule that includes 2 to 3 hours of endurance training like a brisk walk, jogging or swimming.
-In terms of diet, as per research, switching to meals that have less meat and include a lot of greens, fruits, nuts and wholegrain can help.
-For example, the Mediterranean diet.
+In terms of diet, as per research, switching to meals that have less meat and include a lot of greens, fruits, nuts and wholegrain can help—for example, the Mediterranean diet.
 Also, new studies have found, a good 7-8 hours of sleep and reducing stress can lower your inflammation.

-Heart age reflects your cardiovascular health vis-à-vis your actual age.
+Heart age reflects your cardiovascular health compared to your actual age.
 If you have the same heart age as your chronological age, it means you’re taking good care of your heart.
-If it’s higher than your actual age, you’ll need a combination of diet, physical activity and weight management to improve your heart’s health.
-Also, you probably know this, smoking and alcohol consumption are big two factors that adversely affect your heart.
+If it’s higher than your actual age, you’ll need a combination of diet, physical activity and weight management to improve your heart health.
+Also, you probably know this, smoking and too much alcohol are big factors that adversely affect your heart.
 Medical studies suggest cutting down saturated and trans-fats (dairy, meat, fast food) and sugary things.
 Instead, have unsaturated fats (plant-based oils and fish) and fibre- rich food (veggies and whole grains).
-A weekly 150 minutes exercise routine, especially endurance sports (brisk walking, jogging, cycling or swimming), will do your heart good.
+A weekly 2 to 3 hours of exercise, especially endurance sports (brisk walking, jogging, cycling or swimming), will do your heart good.